Zhenxing2020/two_qubit_gate_for_zero_pi_qubit/README.md

 This repository contains code for optimizing and analyzing quantum gates implemented on zero-π qubits, including single-qubit X gates and two-qubit gates (CZ, CNOT, and simultaneous X gates).

+# To-Add

+1. Instructions on how to run each of the

+2. Function in ham_data.py to add graph model to two qubit system after determining the

 ## Environment Requirements

 ### Required Packages